Resilient Brand

 That bet paid off.
 But by the 2010s, the commodity chocolate model itself faced commoditization.
 Wilfred Ng, who joined the family business in 2001 with a mechanical engineering degree from Monash University, watched the bean-to-bar movement spread from America to Japan.

-From commodity to craft: transformation at industrial scale
+From commodity to craft: Transformation at industrial scale

 The 2017 founding of Benns Ethicoa marked the boldest pivot in company history.
 Wilfred was transforming a 44-year commercial enterprise into a craft chocolate maker when most Malaysian consumers didn’t even know chocolate came from fruit.
 Only one in ten could identify its botanical origin.